SevenOperation/PlanetSide2EmailAlertNotification/README.md

 https://www.wearethegamers.de/ then go to profile add a email address and configure your ps2 alert settings.Currently only Cobalt is used for alerting on my website.

-If you find any bugs or have a cool idea for the alerting system or for my website let me know.
+If you find any bugs or have a cool idea for the alerting system or for my website let me know. by sending an email to sevenoperation@wearethegamers.de or just write the idea into the wishlist on my website.